 Yeah, I think so too.

-Um I guess the main thing, what will the average person draw from all of this?
+I guess the main thing, what will the average person draw from all of this?

-That we really did have a concerted effort of and again, this is not rank and file FBI DOJ or intelligence officials, but that we did have a concerted effort to help one candidate over another, and then use the powerful tools of intelligence to accelerate that effort.
+That we really did have a concerted effort of, and again, this is not rank and file FBI, DOJ, or intelligence officials, but that we did have a concerted effort to help one candidate over another and then use the powerful tools of intelligence to accelerate that effort.

-Is that a fair characterization, a characterization?
+Is that a fair characterization?

-Yeah, I think that if you look at the Hillary and then this, and it's the same cast of characters.
+Yeah, I think that if you look at the Hillary and then this, and it's the same cast of characters, I mean, Strzok, Paige, McCabe, Comey, all the same people in both investigations, not representative of the FBI as a whole or the DOJ.

 In every instance with Hillary, they bent over backwards not to make a case against her.

-With the what I think the memo will show was that they basically relied on very thin gruel to be able to put forward this collusion narrative.
+What I think the memo will show was that they basically relied on very thin gruel to be able to put forward this collusion narrative.

-Um and so it's the complete opposite in terms of the zealousness.
+And so it's the complete opposite in terms of the zealousness.

 They were underzealous against Hillary and they were overzealous against Trump.